 and $(\zeta_n)_{n \geq 0}$ is a sequence of i.i.d.~exponential variables with parameter $1$, where $(Y_n, \zeta_n)_{n \geq 0}$ denote the canonical $\bbZ^d \times (0,\infty)$-valued coordinates on $(\bbZ^d \times (0,\infty))^{\bbN}$.
 We attach to $w\in (\bbZ^d \times (0,\infty))^{\bbN}$ a continuous-time trajectory $X_t(w)$, $t \geq 0$, by setting

 (if $k = 0$, the sum on the left is understood as $0$).
 Thus, under $P^\omega_x$, the trajectory $X_\cdot$ is a continuous-time Markov chain with generator~\eqref{eq:GeneratorCSRW}.
 The expectation corresponding to $P^\omega_x$ is denoted $E^\omega_x$.
-The variable speed random walk $\overline{X}_\cdot$ is a Markov chain with generator~\eqref{eq:GeneratorVSRW}, and can be obtained from the constant speed random walk $X$ by a time-change (see, e.g.,~\cite[section 1.6]{sznitman2012topics}).
-Unless otherwise specified, we use random walk as a shorthand for the continuous-time, constant speed random walk.
+The variable-speed random walk $\overline{X}_\cdot$ is a Markov chain with generator~\eqref{eq:GeneratorVSRW}, and can be obtained from the constant-speed random walk $X$ by a time-change (see, e.g.,~\cite[Section 1.6]{sznitman2012topics}).
+Unless otherwise specified, we use random walk as a shorthand for the continuous-time, constant-speed random walk.

 Given $U \subseteq \bbZ^d$, we introduce stopping times (with respect to the canonical filtration $(\cF_t)_{t \geq 0}$ generated by $(X_t)_{t \geq 0}$) $H_U = \inf\{ t \geq 0 \, : \, X_t \in U\}$, $\widetilde{H}_U = \inf\{ t \geq \zeta_1 \, : \, X_t \in U\}$, $T_U = \inf \{ t \geq 0 \, : \, X_t \notin U \}$, which are the entrance, hitting and exit times of $U$.
 We then introduce the heat kernel $q^\omega_t$ and the killed heat kernel (upon leaving $U \subseteq \bbZ^d$) $q^{\omega}_{t,U}$ via